MZt92-ui/Project-3-Local/README.md

 **3. Create Flask App to Serve Data From Database**

 **4. Develop Web Pages**
 <br/>3 pages are designed for this website.
-Javascript libraries including Leaflet, Plotly and D3 were used to create the visualisations.
+JavaScript libraries including Leaflet, Plotly and D3 were used to create the visualizations.
 <p align="center">
     <img width="450" src="https://github.com/MZt92-ui/Project-3-Local/blob/main/other/web%20structure.JPG">
 </p>